Ecotourism in PCB

-What better way to take in the wonder of the world’s most beautiful beaches then to soar just below the clouds over the vibrantly populated beaches of Panama City Beach.
-Parasailing allows just that.
-Anyone can do it!
-The big chutes can hold up to 4 people so that you and your friends or family can share in this once in a lifetime experience together.
+What better way to take in the wonder of the World’s Most Beautiful Beaches then to soar just below the clouds over the vibrantly populated beaches of Panama City Beach?
+Parasailing allows just that, and anyone can do it!
+The big chutes can hold up to 4 people so that you and your friends or family can share in this once-in-a-lifetime experience together.

-Panama City Beach has some of the best riding locations, both flat-water and waves.
+Panama City Beach has some of the best riding locations, on both flat-water and waves.
 There are also a few barrier islands, including Shell Island, that provide some of the most serene, uninhabited riding spots a kiteboarder would ever imagine in the US.
-A great place to get more information is Emerald Coast Kiteboarding; the retail shop, lesson center and website are run entirely by kiteboarders.

 Our beaches offer a great arena for this sport because of the sugar white sands and mostly flat conditions that exist, particularly during summer season.
 A flat board slides across the sand over shallow water, and at times the riders ride out into the shore break.
 Some of the best techno skimboarders in the nation come from Panama City Beach.